lyokha/hl/README.md

 is `term` then boundaries of found patterns will be enclosed in ANSI terminal color escape sequence tags, if tagtype is `term-debug` then they will be marked by special symbolic sequences.

+Newlines are treated specially.
+Set skip_nl_check to non-zero value if input lines do not contain newlines: this will gain a bit of speed.

 #### DESCRIPTION